Nclarke00/Front_End_Dev_1/Israel - Palestine conflict portal /README.md

 that spans earlier than the year 2000 that I beleive would be helpful.
 To make the page responsive, I will add this <meta> tag to my web pages
 <meta name="viewport" content="width=device-width, initial-scale=1.0">

+# WIP Checkin

+So far, while working on this project.
+I have created the basic html structure as a portal.
+When I continue, I will usew the API of the desired website for data use.
+One thing to keep in mind is that the website that I origionally intended to use has a non-public API.
+Therefore, I will be looking for a new website for my data.
+One possible location for this is Wikipedia. they display a table of data that I may be able to use.
+Another possible location is the UN website where they do have data regarding the conflict in Israel.
+After this is done, I will be using javascript to add visualizations to the page and add links to educational videos.